CasoMemory/pick-tool/README.md

 # Pick Data Tool

-- This a web tool to get the amazone web site search list products properties that such as image url, detail url, title, asin number, review number, price, shipping cost.
+- This is a web tool to fetch the amazone web site search list products properties that such as image url, detail url, title, asin number, review number, price, shipping cost.

 # Features
 - support to fetch the amazon web site product list data